Cart 0

 DOn't attend school

-There is no government support of schools and many can't afford the tuition.
+There is little government support of schools and many can't afford the tuition.
 We assist these children.

 39%